witwald/RAD/README.md

 Fortran 77.
 The use of Holleriths has been eliminated and hopefully improves clarity for the user.

-### REFERENCE
+### REFERENCES

 Lampton, M. An interactive numerical analysis code for linear electroacoustic systems.
-Acustica, Volume 42, No. 2, 1979, pages 115-120.
+Acustica, Volume 42, Number 2, 1979, pages 115-120.

+Lampton, M. Transmission matrices in electroacoustics.
+Acta Acustica united with Acustica, Volume 39, Number 4, 1978, pp. 239-251.